Houdini 22.0 Nodes Geometry nodes

 Shot Sculpt first determines which Clips the playhead is currently intersecting with, encoding this data within a dictionary attribute where each entry represents a Clip that should impose a deformation.

-We iterate over each entry, and for each, identify the shapes within the deformation_stash we must unpack, and apply the appropriate linear combination of these shapes upon the input geometry.
+It iterates over each entry and identifies the shapes within the deformation_stash to unpack, and apply the appropriate linear combination of these shapes upon the input geometry.

-Clips are applied in their Track order, and within a Track, we use the Clip order from left-to-right (using the Clip’s left-edge).
+Clips are applied in their Track order, and within a Track, it uses the Clip order from left-to-right (using the Clip’s left-edge).

 Tips

-• When sculpting while the Track Weight is below 1, the internally recorded deformation will be a magnified version of your sculpt edit.
-Such that when the Track Weight is then applied to lessen your deformation’s presence, the post-processed result in the viewport matches the shape you had just sculpted.
+• When you sculpt with the Track Weight below 1, the internally recorded deformation will be a magnified version of your sculpt edit.
+The Track Weight is then applied to lessen your deformation’s presence, the post-processed result in the viewport matches the shape you had just sculpted.

-If you later increase the Track Weight, you will see the magnified version of your shape.
-If this is undesired, try using the Blend To Rest Viewport Slider to lessen the deformation’s presence, the result of which will propagate to what is recorded internally.
+• If you increase the Track Weight after, you will see the magnified version of your shape.
+If not desired, try using the Blend To Rest Viewport Slider to lessen the deformation’s presence, the result will propagate to what is recorded internally.

 Options for Non-Sculpted Deformations

-• Although the main agent available for creating deformations is the Sculpt SOP, there may be certain edits that are unfeasible to produce via sculpting.
-There are two options for introducing deformations coming from other SOPs into the Shot Sculpt interpolation scheme— Blendshape Tracks and Imported Poses
+• The main method to create deformations is the Sculpt SOP but there may be certain edits you can’t produce using sculpting.
+There are two options for introducing deformations coming from other SOPs into the Shot Sculpt interpolation scheme: Blendshape Tracks and Imported Poses.

 Note